JanusGraph/janusgraph-docker/README.md

 index.search.directory=/var/lib/janusgraph/index
 ```

-### Mounted Configuration ###
+### Mounted Configuration

-By default, the container stores both the janusgraph.properties and gremlin-server.yaml files
+By default, the container stores both the `janusgraph.properties` and `gremlin-server.yaml` files
 in the `JANUS_CONFIG_DIR` directory which maps to `/etc/opt/janusgraph`.
 When the container
 starts, it updates those files using the environment variable values.
 If you have a specific
 configuration and do not wish to use environment variables to configure JanusGraph, you can
 mount a directory containing your own version of those configuration files into the container
 through a bind mount e.g. `-v /local/path/on/host:/etc/opt/janusgraph:ro`.
 You'll need to bind
 the files as read only however if you do not wish to have the environment variables override the
 values in that file.

-**Example**
+#### Example with mounted configuration

 Start a JanusGraph instance with mounted configuration using [docker-compose-mount.yml](docker-compose-mount.yml)